Cleveland Way - Kildale to Swainby (★★★★★)

 | The Wain Stones |

-| A look back over the route from the Wain Stones (the grey cluster on the far hill) |
+| A look back over the route towards the Wain Stones (the grey cluster on the far hill) |

 | Time to go back down again (the path can be seen heading up the other side) |